Copositive criteria for a two-component dark matter model: Introduction

 When constructing a viable multi-component scalar DM model, the stability of the electroweak (EW) vacuum should be guaranteed.
 For the scalar field theories, the concept of vacuum stability is intricately linked to the properties of the scalar potential, particularly its quartic couplings.
 A scalar potential that is bounded from below is a prerequisite for a stable vacuum, and this is where the copositive criteria come into play.
 Copositive matrices, a class of matrices that are positive on non-negative vectors, provide a mathematical framework to assess the stability conditions of scalar potentials.
 This approach allows for the derivation of analytic necessary and sufficient conditions for vacuum stability, which is essential for ensuring that the scalar potential does not lead to unphysical situations such as a vacuum that is not the global minimum of the potential.

 Discussion about copositive criteria and dark matter can be found in \cite{DuttaBanik:2020jrj,Kannike:2012pe,Chakrabortty:2013mha,Arhrib:2011uy,Ghorbani:2021rgs,Habibolahi:2022rcd}, and in this work, we consider a simple two-component scalar dark matter model and discuss the copositive criteria on the model.
-We introduce two singlet scalars $S_1$ and $S_2$ as dark matter to the SM, which are stabilized by $Z_2 \times Z_2'$ symmetry.
-In addition, another singlet scalar $S_3$ with non-zero vacuum expectation value is also introduced to the model, therefore, a $4\times 4$ copositive matrix of the quartic couplings can be constructed in the model.
+We introduce three singlet scalars $S_1$, $S_2$, and $S_3$ to the SM, where $S_1$ as well as $S_2$ as dark matter candidates and the singlet scalar $S_3$ has non-zero vacuum expectation value.
+Note that we come to the two component scalar dark matter model \cite{DiazSaez:2021pfw} when $S_3$ is absent, which demands a large $\lambda_{12}$ to evade direct detection and relic abundance constraints outside the Higgs resonance region.
+With the introduction of $S_3$, we have new annihilation channels and the couplings of DM with SM Higgs as well as $\lambda_{12}$ can be smaller to escape from the direct detection constraints with the observed DM relic density constraint.
+In other word, the existence of $S_3$ will contribute to the new dark matter annihilation processes so that we can have a wider parameter space compared with the dark matter models that only involve two singlet scalars.
+On the other hand, a $4\times 4$ copositive matrix of the quartic couplings can be constructed in the model.
 Note that the copositive criteria of the rank $\leqslant 3$ matrix can be given concretely, while for the higher rank, related discussions about the models are always ignored for their complexity.
 In this paper, we analyze the copositive criteria of the model systematically.
 Generally speaking, there are eight cases of the copositive criteria for the rank 4 matrix, and one can have more complex cases when considering the signs of the couplings of the model.
-We pick up 17 different cases from the point of exchange symmetry for simplicity and estimate the viable parameter space within the dark matter relic density constraint and direct detection constraint.
-The signs of the couplings will not only determine the copositive criteria but also make a difference in the cross section of $2 \to 2 $ processes related to the dark matter annihilation into other scalars due to the interference effect.
-Within the copositive criteria, we randomly scan the chosen parameter space and focus on the quartic couplings with $\lambda_{13}$,$\lambda_{23}$,$\lambda_{14}$ and $\lambda_{24}$.
-We found the shapes of the viable parameter space for $|\lambda_{14}|-|\lambda_{24}|$ are almost similar among these cases, while for $|\lambda_{13}|$ and $|\lambda_{23}|$, the larger value are excluded as long as $\lambda_{13}\leqslant 0$ and $\lambda_{23}\leqslant 0$ due to the large interference effect.
+Based on the direct detection constraint, we pick up 4 different cases from the point of exchange symmetry for simplicity and estimate the viable parameter space within the dark matter relic density constraint and direct detection constraint.
+The signs of the couplings will not only determine the copositive criteria but also make a difference in the cross-section of $2 \to 2 $ processes related to the dark matter annihilation into other scalars due to the interference effect.
+We randomly scan the chosen parameter space and focus on the quartic couplings with $\lambda_{13}$,$\lambda_{23}$,$\lambda_{14}$ and $\lambda_{24}$.
+For the 4 different cases, the allowed values of $(|\lambda_{13}|,|\lambda_{14}|)$ are different but all demand that new Higgs plays a dominant role in determining dark matter relic density.
+Within the viable parameter space, copositive criteria can put stringent constraints as long as some coupling is negative.